Kahvi-0/Tools-and-Concepts/Toolbox/Web/Website enumeration/readme.md

 - Running vulnerability scans against the site
     - Using Nikto

-    - **To add CMS and tech discovery later to tie into tech specific vuln scanners such as wpscan**

- All information is added to an overview HTML page that displays all discovered information.
+ All information is added to an overview HTML page this lives in the root of the project directory that will be created.

 ## Usage:

     webEnum.sh <http://target> <port> <directory bust level>

+Name the project (this will create a directory of that same name and all results will live there)

   **Bust levels**